driftwoodgatherer/driftwoodgatherer.github.io/products/cuttlefish-bone.md

 ## Details

-750g British Cuttlefish Bone.
-Almost whole 10-14cm (aprox 30 pieces)
+100% natural British cuttlefish bone.

-Varying sizes but most are a good size and nearly whole.
+Varying sizes.
+This is a natural product picked fresh from the beach so not pristine white.
+Many pieces are slightly broken but most are a good size and nearly whole.
+Typically 10cm-14cm.
  Broken by the stormy sea.

-750g is about 30 pieces but it may be less if there are heavy pieces in the mix.
+__Your pets will find them delicious :)__

+700g which about 25-30 pieces.
 Mostly
  10-14cm range.
-100% Natural Real British Cuttlefish Bone

-## Price

-__£15.00__ (free delivery)
+__£13.99__ (free delivery)

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">